mingyli/blog/_posts/2020-08-14-try-trait-and-board-games.md

 }
 ```

-`?` is huge in Rust because of how much it improves readability of code, allowing us to write concise code while handling errors.
+{: class="marginnote"}
+There's a [proposal][go2-proposal] to address error handling boilerplate in Go 2.

+Using `?` in Rust code is great for removing a lot of error handling cruft that might be present in Go code.
+But the question mark operator isn't limited to `Result`s:
-[`try_trait`][try-trait] is a feature that allows Rust programmers to use the `?` operator on types other than `Result`s,
+[`try_trait`][try-trait] is a feature that allows Rust programmers to use the `?` operator on any types implementing the `Try` trait,
-so that types implementing the `Try` trait can use `?` for any short-circuiting logic.
+so that they can use `?` for any short-circuiting logic.

 # Short-circuiting